rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

 Optional settings
 -----------------

-Unless specified in the above instructions, all other Okta settings are optional.
-For further detail on all Okta SAML configuration options reference the :ref:`Okta documentation site< https://developer.okta.com/standards/SAML/setting_up_a_saml_application_in_okta
+Unless specified in the instructions above, all other Okta settings are optional.
+For further detail on all Okta SAML configuration options, see the :ref:`Okta documentation site< https://developer.okta.com/standards/SAML/setting_up_a_saml_application_in_okta
 >`.